 Outdoor 76.
 This outfitter provides more than clothes, shoes, hiking poles, and freeze-dried food: When activity on the Appalachian Trail ramps up in the spring, its downstairs area opens for hikers to store their bags and do laundry while they grab a locally brewed beer from the bar and play shuffleboard or darts in the back of the shop.
 At this point on the trail, many hikers are looking for a footwear upgrade, too: “They’ll actually fit you with the perfect shoes for your feet to go hiking,” Reale says.

 Uptown Gallery.
 This volunteer-run art gallery was opened more than 25 years ago by the Macon County Art Association, which is celebrating its 60th anniversary this year.
-The gallery displays the work of 39 local artists in media that ranges from landscape and abstract paintings to sculpted pottery and jewelry.
-For visitors who want a more hands-on experience, Uptown Gallery holds monthly workshops on topics including fused glass, watercolor, encaustics — painting with pigmented beeswax — and kids’ art classes.
-The gallery has a new show every eight weeks — check out their holiday exhibit that will run from November 6 through the end of December.
+The gallery displays the work of 45 local artists in media that ranges from landscape and abstract paintings to sculpted pottery and jewelry.
+For visitors who want a more hands-on experience, Uptown Gallery holds monthly workshops on topics including fused glass, watercolor, and kids’ art classes.
+The gallery has a new show about four times a year — check out their holiday exhibit that will run from November 1 through the end of December.

 North Carolina Mountain Made.
 Customers who walk in through the French-style front doors of this two-story shop are greeted with a large assortment of quilts — all of which were handmade by local sewers.
 But the shop sells more than quilts, too: handmade and vintage western North Carolina treasures from 50 artisans from Asheville to Murphy fill the store.
 Owner Linda McKay uses antique crates and jugs as a canvas for her contribution to the store’s goods, and her latest project features a sunflower on a cabbage cutter.